Unlock Your Inner Power – First Online Class Free!

 Postures (asanas)

-• Stimulate the chakras (the wheel of energy), which affect your physical and spiritual well-being
+• Stimulate the chakras (the vortex of energy), which affect your physical and spiritual well-being

 • Activate the glands to improve your immune system, nervous system and circulation.